skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 * the ‘90s
 </div>

-When referring to decades more than 100 years ago, be more specific:
+When referring to decades more than 100 years ago, be more specific.

 <div class="example" markdown="1">
 #### Yes